Haemato-Oncology Clinical Updates and Service Delivery Developments

 5 hours Continuing Professional Development and networking: what you will learn

-Attending this conference offers an excellent opportunity to refresh your knowledge through a well-balanced mix of accessible scientific, practical, and multi-professional learning.
+Attending this forum offers an excellent opportunity to refresh your knowledge through a well-balanced mix of accessible scientific, practical, and multi-professional learning.
 You will leave well equipped to implement service development, effectively recognise and manage symptoms associated with the latest treatments, and provide broader support within your team, in this rapidly evolving clinical field.
 Presentations will focus on:

 • Latest Haemato-Oncology treatments including Bispecifics, CAR-T and red cell transplants